-Make Music Day is an international celebration of music held annually on 21 June.
-Currently held in 120 countries and 750 cities, we (and 30+ other organisations) hope to finally bring it to the UK on a large scale – with your help!
+Make Music Day is an annual, international celebration of music on 21 June, currently held in 120 countries and 750 cities.
+Here in the UK we (and 30+ other organisations) hope to make it even bigger and better this year – with your help!

 It's a fantastic opportunity to celebrate your musical activity, showcase it to potential new members and audiences and make new connections in your community.